bigbigmdm/IMSProg/README.md

 - Pressing ![Erase](img/erase64.png) or `<Ctrl+E>` will erase all data in the chip.

+- By selecting ‘Main Menu -> Chip -> Check Deletion’ or pressing `<Ctrl+J>`, you can check whether all data has been correctly deleted from the chip.

 - Pressing the ![Verify](img/verify64.png) or `<Ctrl+T>` button causes the
 data in the chip and in the computer buffer to be compared.

 The progress bar shows the progress of the read, erase, and verify operations.

-- The `Auto` button is used to perform erase, write and verify operations in sequence.
+- The `Auto` button is used to perform erase, check erase, write and verify operations in sequence.
 If one of these operations is not needed, you can uncheck the checkbox for that operation.

 - The ![Stop](img/stop64.png) or `<Ctrl+I>` key is used to force interruption of chip read/write/erase/verify operations.